-Residents have eight miles of bike paths and numerous parks to enjoy along with the annual Libertyville Days festival, an outdoor concert series, and other family-friendly events.
+Residents have eight miles of bike paths and numerous parks to enjoy along with the annual Libertyville Days festival, an outdoor concert series, and other community events.

 Students are served by Libertyville District 70 and Community High School District 128, which includes Libertyville High School.

 Three Metra stations and the Tri-State Tollway make for a convenient commute to downtown Chicago, O’Hare International Airport and suburban corporate headquarters.